Patriots Destroy a Village and its Families

 Imagine the Scene

 In March 1781, you are looking at the Cherokee town of Tuckaseegee.
 A book of Cherokee stories says the original word may have meant “mud turtle place,” as turtles were common here.
 It suggests this was one of the earliest Cherokee settlements in this region, perhaps dating as early as 1,000 C.E.
 The village became known as “‘the place they rode backward.’”
-By sitting at the fork where the West Tuckaseegee joins the main river, to the right across the bridge, and staring into the water, you can get the sensation of moving upstream!
+By sitting at the fork where the West Tuckaseegee, to the right across the bridge, joined the main river, and staring into the water, you could get the sensation of moving upstream!

 One house here is “round and twenty-three feet in diameter.
 The four outer wall posts (are) set four feet apart” with another set inside for roof support.
 “A fire basin (is) located in the center… and the smoke hole above the basin (is) made of clay plaster to protect the roof.”
-Somewhere there is a larger townhouse, other circular homes or log cabins, round sweat lodges of vertical logs, livestock pens, and fallow farm fields.
+Somewhere there is a larger council house (townhouse); other circular homes or log cabins surrounded by fallow farm fields; round sweat lodges of vertical logs; and livestock pens.
 A granary holds the fall harvest.

 Look toward the church, in the distance uphill to the north.